maslenj/Tempo-Run/README.md

 ## About

 Tempo Run is an app developed in Swift which allows users to play music at different rates based off of the speed that they are travelling at.
-It's intended use is for live precise pacing during distance running.
+It's intended use is for live pacing during distance running.

 ## How to Use